NadiaBlostein/Project-Prep-Series-02-Data-Preparation/README.md

 # Setting-Up
 Make sure you have Python `3.10.14` or above.
 To check, type `python -V` from your command-line.

 Next, run the following from your command-line:
 ```
 conda create -n WorkshopEnv python=3.10.14
 conda activate WorkshopEnv
 ```

+To open the Jupyter notebook, you can either use the `Jupyter` extension in VS Code or you can type `jupyter notebook` from your command line.

 # Part 1: About the CSV Data